 ANQAP offer two unknown bacterial samples, two unknown fungal samples, two unknown insect samples and one unknown nematode sample.
 Participants are required to identify the pathogen to the level usually provided by the laboratory.
 For example, a laboratory may only identify some insects to genus level.
 For that laboratory, correctly identifying the specimen to genus level will result in a ‘Satisfactory’ classification.

-For viral testing, a virus is selected each year and named on the enrolment form (in 2018, the virus selected is potato virus S (PVS).
+For viral testing, a virus is selected each year and named on the enrolment form (in 2018, the virus selected was potato virus S (PVS).
 Six samples are provided to the participant, of which an unknown number are positive.
 Participants are required to correctly identify which samples are positive and which are negative.
+In 2020 we are trialling a panel of two vials – a positive and a negative – for which participants must identify the virus and determine which is positive and which is negative.

 The structure of this testing is in line with that of the veterinary program, with allowances made for sample acquisition.